Te Taumutu Rūnanga is one of the 18 papatipu rūnanga of Ngāi Tahu.

 With a growth in assets, the role of the trustees has changed substantially.
 Rather than grant distribution being the main mahi of the trust, the focus has shifted to investment and growing the wealth of Te Taumutu Rūnanga.

 The six trustees are appointed by the Executive of the Incorporated Society for a six year term.
 Unlike the Marae Trustees, the appointments do not need to represent the six whānau of Taumutu rūnanga.
 Instead, trustees are appointed for their investment skill and Taumutu specific knowledge.

-The current trustees are Graham Nutira (Chair), Pari Hunt (Deputy Chair), Chris Brown, Malcom Wards, Paul Tuatini, and Sam Brown.
+The current trustees are Maru Rout (Chair), Megan McKay (Deputy Chair), Chris Brown, Malcom Wards, Paul Tuatini, and Sam Brown, Graham Nutira, Pari Hunt.

 Marae Trustees are appointed by the Māori Land Court.
 Their key duty is to maximise the assets of the trust (Māori land including the marae reserve land) and minimize liabilities and risks (including health and safety risks).

 Marae Trustees are appointed by the whānau members of the following whānau:

 Once appointed, Trustees remain in office until removed by a Court order, death or they choose to resign.
 The term is indefinite.
 Communication and negotiation skills are critical in the marae environment.
 The marae trustees, Incorporated Society and Charitable Trust must work well together.